Introduction

 Inspiration

-Why am I doing this in the first place?
-Well, I truly enjoy physics and I enjoy understanding how the world around me works.
+Who am I and why doing this in the first place?
+Well, I am an excellent student in high school, in addition to being a developer I truly enjoy learning and understanding how the world around me works.
 Therefore, I found really cool online lectures, which combined with my advanced math skills (for my age), I can explore this fascinating field of physics and computer science.
 In addition to this urge to learn, I thought this would be a great opportunity to showcase my passion and will to create and learn on my own, way beyond what school or anyone can really prepare me for.

 Projects